 1.1 Background

 New York City Department of Environmental Protection (NYCDEP) has completed field, laboratory and modeling studies to assess compliance with the total residual chlorine (TRC) receiving water quality criteria of 13 ug/L at the Port Richmond Wastewater Treatment Plant (WWTP) by implementation of a new outfall and diffuser configuration.
-Based on the increased dilution that would be provided by a reconfigured outfall/diffuser system and the results of the Port Richmond chlorine decay/degradation study, a new water quality based effluent limit (WQBEL) of 0.52 mg/L would be established, pending New York State Department of Environmental Conservation (NYSDEC) approval.
+Based on the increased dilution that would be provided by a reconfigured outfall/diffuser system and the results of the Port Richmond chlorine decay/degradation study, a new water quality based effluent limit (WQBEL) of 0.52 mg/L would be established, pending New York State Department of Environmental Conservation (NYSDEC) approval (Port Richmond Total Residual Chlorine Preliminary Design Report, 2017).
 It is anticipated that NYSDEC could reduce the State Pollutant Discharge Elimination System (SPDES) limit to less than 0.52 mg/L to provide a factor of safety.

 The Port Richmond wastewater resource recovery facility (WRRF) had successfully complied with a TRC target of 0.53 mg/L during most of the November 2015 through November 2016 demonstration period as shown on Figure 1-1 and during the more recent period from July 2017 through January 2019 that is shown by Figure 1-2 (1).
 The data showed that the Port Richmond plant can successfully maintain a TRC effluent limit of 0.52 mg/L for sustained periods of time.
 The data also shows that there are periods of high effluent TRC concentrations that would result in exceedance of a new 0.52 mg/L limit.
 The most significant excursions above the limit (i.e., magnitude and duration of concentrations above 0.52 mg/L) occurred in December 2017 and December 2018 following significant wet weather events and resulting operational upsets.